 Chocolate Chip Chia Oat Cookies

-These are perfect for anyone that loves soft chocolate chip cookies that melt in your mouth.
-I promise you that after you make these just one time, you’ll never be interested in the commercial chocolate chip cookies ever again.
-They’re also a super easy, great, and handy snack to toss in your kid’s lunches during the week – The protein in them will keep them full until it’s time for their after school snack.
+These are perfect for anyone who loves soft chocolate chip cookies that melt in your mouth.
+I promise you that after you make these just one time, you’ll never be interested in commercial chocolate chip cookies ever again.
+They’re also a super easy, great, and handy snack to toss in your kid’s lunches during the week – The protein in them will keep them full until it’s time for their after-school snack.

 Recipe: It Bakes Me Happy

-You now officially have a recipe that can be worked into just about any part of your day, so now there’s absolutely no excuse whatsoever to not incorporate these magical little seeds into your diet!
+You now officially have a recipe that can be worked into just about any part of your day, so now there’s no excuse whatsoever not to incorporate these magical little seeds into your diet!